Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Introduction

-This unconventional $d$-wave-like out-of-plane spin texture can be accessed via different experimental techniques.
-Apart from x-ray magnetic circular dichroism (XMCD) \cite{amin2024nanoscale, hariki2024x, takegami2025circular, kruger2025circular, lovesey2023templates, hariki2024determination} and anomalous Hall effect measurements \cite{vsmejkal2022anomalous, gonzalez2023spontaneous}, spin- and angle-resolved photoemission (SARPES) \cite{krempasky2024altermagnetic, lin2021present, okuda2017recent, dil2019spin, din2025unconventional} is able to provide the most direct access to the band structure polarization of solids.
+Among experimental techniques used in studying altermagnetic materials (such as x-ray magnetic circular dichroism (XMCD) \cite{amin2024nanoscale, hariki2024x, takegami2025circular, kruger2025circular, lovesey2023templates, hariki2024determination} and anomalous Hall effect measurements \cite{vsmejkal2022anomalous, gonzalez2023spontaneous}), only spin- and angle-resolved photoemission (SARPES) \cite{ okuda2017recent, dil2019spin, schoenhense2022, din2025unconventional} is able to provide the most direct access to this unconventional $d$-wave-like out-of-plane spin polarization of the band structure.
 However, the angular distribution of photoelectrons is always affected by matrix element effects \cite{moser2017experimentalist}, which should be taken into account.
 Moreover, the complexity of ARPES data interpretation increases greatly when adding spin resolution, since electron polarization is also largely affected by the light polarization, experimental geometry and final states of photoemission.
 Matrix element effects are known to be able not only to alter polarization amplitude, but they may also completely change the observed spin texture with respect to the ground state \cite{heinzmann2012spin, meier2011interference, fanciulli2017spin, riley2014direct}.
 That is why it is essential to decouple signals arising from the ground state and from the photoemission process.

 This study aims to provide insights into challenges associated with (S)ARPES measurements of altermagnetic MnTe and data interpretation.
 We focus on the electronic bands close to the Fermi level and around the nodal plane $k_z = 0$ accessed from $(0001)$ surface of MnTe and consider only out-of-plane spin polarization $S_z$.
+Many of the considerations will also apply to other materials and spin directions, whereby the symmetry operations will be different and will depend on the expected spin quantization axis and experimental geometry.